matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 ### Handler Function

-- Handles the request and response
+- Handles the request and response.
-- Similar to the body of the **@RequestMapping** annotation
+- Similar to the body of the **@RequestMapping** annotation.

 ```java
 @GetMapping("/flux")